jundalisay/spblist/content/en/material/fallacies/scientism.md

 But somehow the mathematicians like Newton won and imposed a system based on text and numbers for the same thing.

 This required a system of arbitrary conventions such as the use of Greek letters.
+Notation replaced visualization.

-This then became specialized knowledge, different from common and intuitive knowledge, making Physics out of reach to common people.
+This notation and deciphering process then became specialized knowledge, different from common and intuitive knowledge, making Physics out of reach to common people.
 This is something that a priest-caste would do for their own convenience and interest.

 This is opposite of what enlightened people do.
 For example:
 - Buddha taught in Pali which was the common language
 - Japanese monk Kukai invented kana to make literacy within reach to the common people

-We make the same innovations with our proposed qualimath which focuses on qualities instead of quantities, while using "deconstructed" notation.
+We make the same innovations with our proposed qualimath which focuses on:
+- qualities instead of quantities
+- "deconstructed" notation
+- the use of videos to visualize equations

 ## Science and Scientism